TIME TO READ: 3m 30s

-When planning a driveway it’s important to get the balance between appearance, functionality and safety.
+When planning a driveway it’s important to get a balance between appearance, functionality and safety.

-Not only will it be the first impression of your home, it’s also likely to be used on a daily basis.
-So, in addition to being aesthetically pleasing, your driveway needs to perform well and ensure optimal safety.
+Your driveway is the first impression of your home and is used on a daily basis.
+When planning a driveway, in addition to being aesthetically pleasing, your driveway needs to perform well and ensure optimal safety.

-Whether you’re planning a new driveway or replacing one that’s tired, we have some tips to help you design one that complements your home and garden and meets all your needs.
+Whether you’re planning a new driveway or replacing one that’s tired, have you thought about its design?
+We have some tips to help you plan your driveway that complements your home and garden and meets all your needs.

-If you’re starting from scratch, you may have the opportunity to play with the driveway layout to improve usability, appearance or both.
+If you’re starting from scratch, you may have the opportunity to plan the driveway layout to improve usability, appearance or both.
 In property’s with limited space, a simple straight driveway typically works best, but in larger properties, you have more flexibility.

 The driveway layout you choose can impact the appearance of your architecture and the feeling of the property.

 The main driveway layouts include:

 - Straight: a direct line from the street front to the garage or carport.
 A good option for smaller properties and can be effective at creating a strong line of vision to the architecture, particularly if framed with trees.

 - Curved: an easy curve driveway design can be beneficial to avoid a tree or when your access point and garage don’t line up.
 A well-planned curved driveway can help add more character to a property.

 - Horseshoe: a circular driveway allows you to enter the property and leave without reversing or turning around.
 This design is beneficial for those on a busy road, but only suitable for larger properties.